Pirated movie release types: DVD Rip

 A DVD-Rip is a final retail version of a film, typically released before it is available outside its originating region.
 Often after one group of pirates releases a high-quality DVD-Rip, the "race" to release that film will stop.
 The release is an AVI file and uses the XviD codec (some in DivX) for video, and commonly mp3 or AC3 for audio.
 Because of their high quality, DVD-Rips generally replace any earlier copies that may already have been circulating.
-Widescreen DVDs used to be indicated as WS.DVDRip.
+PAL DVD-Rips of movies are generally sourced from the Region 2/UK DVDs, Widescreen DVDs used to be indicated as WS.DVDRip.
 DVDMux differs from DVDRips as they tend to use the x264 codec for video, AAC or AC3 codec for audio and multiplex it on a .mp4/.mkv file.

 DVD-R

 DVD-R refers to a final retail version of a film in DVD format, generally a complete copy from the original DVD.
-If the original DVD is released in the DVD-9 format, however, extras might be removed and/or the video reencoded to make the image fit the less expensive for burning and quicker to download DVD-5 format.
+If the original DVD is released in the DVD-9 format, however, extras might be removed and/or the video re-encoded to make the image fit the less expensive for burning and quicker to download DVD-5 format.
 DVD-R releases often accompany DVD-Rips.
 DVD-R rips are larger in size, generally filling up the 4.37 or 7.95 GiB provided by DVD-5 and DVD-9 respectively.
 Untouched or lossless rips in the strictest sense are 1:1 rips of the source, with nothing removed or changed, though often the definition is lightened to include DVDs which have not been transcoded, and no features were removed from the user's perspective, removing only restrictions and possible nuisances such as copyright warnings and movie previews.